St. Nicholas Church, Hamburg: World War II

+Post-War

 After the war, the basic structure of the Gothic church remained intact to a large extent and reconstruction was a realistic option.
 Nevertheless, it was decided to demolish the nave while leaving the tower untouched.
 As the vicinity of the church was no longer a residential area, a new Church of St. Nicholas was built in the district of Harvestehude.
 In 1951, the nave was finally demolished and the rubble was partially used for the reinforcement of the banks of the River Elbe.
 The loss of a valuable Gothic revival architectural monument was regretted by many, but after the war there were other priorities as far as reconstruction was concerned.
 Compared to the Church of Michael the Archangel, the Church of St. Nicholas was not regarded as one of Hamburg's most important landmarks.

 The tower and some remains of the wall have since been preserved as a memorial against war.
 For several decades they were not cared for, and, consequently, they gradually decayed.
 In 1987, the Rettet die Nikolaikirche e.V.
 (Rescue St. Nicholas's Church) foundation began to restore the existing fabric of the building and erected a so-called "place of encounters" (a room for events and exhibitions) in the crypt.
 The organization attempts to salvage pieces of rubble that were removed in 1951, such as pieces from the destroyed nave pulled from the River Elbe in November 2000.
 A reconstruction of the church, as done with the Church of Our Lady in Dresden, is not intended.
 However, a 51-bell carillon was installed in 1993 as a memorial.

 Present day

-The current condition of the Church of St. Nicholas is the result of the bombing of Hamburg in World War II, the removal of its ruinous walls and rubble in 1951 and restoration work to the tower in the 1990s and 2012.
+The current condition of the Church of St. Nicholas is the result of the bombing of Hamburg in World War II, the removal of its ruined walls and rubble in 1951 and restoration work to the tower in the 1990s and 2012.
 The Rettet die Nikolaikirche e.V. foundation works to restore the tower further and improve its memorial role, supported by the city of Hamburg, the congregation of the Hauptkirche and various corporate sponsors and private contributors.
 The organization is charged with maintaining the building's existing structure, restoration, arranging events and displays in the church, and operating an information center housed in the church's crypt.